All Episodes

 Is it much more likely that would have happened versus the Russians?

-Okay we have to protect our sources.
+We have to protect our sources.

-Understood I'm the I can't be drawn on it.
+I can't be drawn on it.

 Okay.

-That's interesting question.
+That's an interesting question.

-Uh trying to cast my mind back.
+Trying to cast my mind back.

-Well we're such sticklers for this kind of thing.
+Well, we're such sticklers for this kind of thing.

-Uh at trial, they have said that they are.
+At trial, they have said that they are.

-Because someone in such a situation is under you could argue is under some kind of form of duress.
+Because someone in such a situation is under, you could argue is under some kind of form of duress.

 Let me ask you one last question.

-For those, especially in the media that will put it in the U.S. But there was no allegations at his trial uh that um uh that he was working for the Russians.
+But there were allegations at his trial that he was working for the Russians.

 Let me ask you a question about your motivation.

-Because uh in a private conversation we once had, without divulging the nature of that conversation, you said to me, I am a journalist.
+Because in a private conversation we once had, without divulging the nature of that conversation, you said to me, I am a journalist.

-I I get information that you think the public needs to know.
+I get information that you think the public needs to know.

-You said to me you have no interest in information about private citizens, for example.
+You said to me, you have no interest in information about private citizens, for example.

-That and that you think what you have discovered exposes like I for example, I think if there were any good reporters in America, they would have taken the WikiLeaks information that I put up on a TV screen every night and I read on my radio program on five hundred and fifty stations every day, and they would have taken the issue of how corrupt our media is, how corrupt the Clintons were, and they would have made this, this would have been a case bigger than Watergate.
+For example, I think if there were any good reporters in America, they would have taken the WikiLeaks information that I put up on a TV screen every night and I read on my radio program on 550 stations every day.

-How do you v what do you want Americans to know about what your motives are?
+What do you want Americans to know about what your motives are?

-Uh and we have won a lot of awards for that, a lot of journalism awards.
+And we've won a lot of awards for that, a lot of journalism awards.

 Sure.

-So we're we're pretty good at this.
+So we're pretty good at this.

-Uh we have a perfect record.
+We have a perfect record.

-No, I think you're pretty good.
+No, I think you're pretty good at it.

 Would you have published the same thing if it was about Donald Trump?